lightalkmst/green_curry/README.md

 # green_curry: Curried functional programming library

-An understanding of the typed lambda calculus and JavaScript type system is recommended for effective use of this library.
+An understanding of the typed lambda calculus is required for effective use of this library.
 (Almost) all functions provided by this library are curried.
+An understanding of the JavaScript type system is recommended for greater use of this library (my type signatures are not exact).

 The contents of this package are organized into submodules.